 Ms. Murali has primary responsibilities for the foundational technologies that enable academic, research and administrative computing on campus, including the campus voice and data networks, the campus data center, email services, and identity and access management.
 In addition, she has responsibility for mission critical student technology and academic technology systems, and indirect responsibility for all administrative technology on campus.
 Since joining UC Davis in August 2014, Ms. Murali has been working with the Chancellor, Provost, and campus stakeholders to improve coordination, control and efficiency of campus technology investments and operations.

-Ms. Murali has been designated by the Chancellor as the UC Davis Cybersecurity Responsible Executive and oversees information security for the UC Davis campus and UC Davis Health, As a member of the University of California IT Leadership Council, she works with the CIOs of all UC campuses and health systems to articulate goals and seek opportunities to address systemwide IT challenges.
+Ms. Murali oversees information security for the UC Davis campus and UC Davis Health.
+As a member of the University of California IT Leadership Council, she works with the CIOs of all UC campuses and health systems to articulate goals and seek opportunities to address systemwide IT challenges.

 With three decades of experience in the field of information technology, Ms. Murali has led major initiatives in research, high-performance, instructional, administrative efficiency, and enterprise computing, as well as telecommunications.
 From 2007 to 2014 she was Vice President for Information Services and CIO at Washington State University, where she was responsible for academic and administrative computing, convergent technologies (telecommunications, wired and wireless networks, VoIP, video), distance learning technologies, and strategic planning and policy development for the IT enterprise.